-In June 2020 following the Merger, the Committee recommended, and the independent members of the Board approved, the following compensation actions with respect to Mr. Bradshaw:
+In May 2022, the Committee recommended, and the Board approved, the following compensation actions with respect to Mr. Bradshaw:

-- A 3.6% base salary increase to \$720,000 to compensate Mr. Bradshaw for his increased global responsibilities following the Merger; - The issuance of an annual equity award with an aggregate grant date value of approximately \$1.6 million, which was split equally between FY21 PSUs and stock options; and - Increased the percentage target for long-term incentive compensation that is variable, at risk, and aligned with stockholder interests from 200% to 350%.
+- Mr. Bradshaw's base salary was unchanged for Transition Year Ended 2022; - The issuance of an annual equity award with an aggregate target grant date value of approximately \$2.9 million, which was split equally between TYE22 RSUs and TYE22 PSUs; - Increased the percentage target for long-term incentive compensation that is variable, at risk, and aligned with stockholder interests from 350% to 400%.

-In May 2021, the Committee recommended, and the independent members of the Board approved, a FY21 STIP payout for Mr. Bradshaw in the amount of \$608,055, which represented 75% of his target opportunity under the FY21 STIP.
+In March 2023, the Committee recommended, and the Board approved, a TYE22 STIP payout for Mr. Bradshaw in the amount of \$931,231, which represented 114% of his target opportunity under the TYE22 STIP.